cran/messydates/README.md

 dates.

-As researchers, we often recognise this messiness but are forced to force nonexistent precision on data to we can proceed with analysis.
+As researchers, we often recognise this messiness but are forced to force nonexistent precision on data so we can proceed with analysis.
 For example, if we only know something happened in a given month or year, we might just opt for the start of that month (e.g. 2021-07-01) or year (2021-01-01), assuming that to err on the earlier (or later) side is a